User Generated Content

 For example, Youth to the People republishes UGC of all shapes and sizes.
 From product close-ups to lifestyle shots and selfies, their feed features a bit of everything.

 The brand repurposes content from influencers and creators with follower counts anywhere between 100 and 100,000+.
-Note how their engagement rate varies from post to post but is still relatively high.
-Their content works regardless of follower count because their photos reflect their target audience.
+Note how their engagement rate varies but is still relatively high.

 instagram ugc examples